lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/PBTeamNav.jpg" width=300>

-Tap `Challenge`, then tap `Dress Up` and select your outfit.
+Tap `Challenge`, then tap `Dress Up` and coordinate your outfit.
 Select a difficulty using the numbers in the center of the page and tap `Team Up`.
 You can invite friends or guildmates to team up with you, or you can tap `Ready` and to begin matchmaking.

 <img src="https://lyn-f.github.io/DR-guide/PinnacleBattleTeamUp.jpg" width=300>